Skip to main content

 Tool authors may choose to implement neither, either, or both versions of the rules.

 Our goal is to allow tools and their users to choose their desired level of strictness in the presence of UNSPECIFIED.
-The basic idea is that, every time a tool encounters a type component with the nullness operator UNSPECIFIED, it has the option to fork off 2 "worlds": 1 in which the operator is UNION_NULL and 1 in which it is NO_CHANGE.
+The basic idea is that, every time a tool encounters a type component with the nullness operator UNSPECIFIED, it has the option to fork off three "worlds": one in which the operator is UNION_NULL, one in which it is MINUS_NULL, and one in which it is NO_CHANGE.

-In more detail: When tools lack a nullness specification for a type, they may choose to assume that either of the resulting worlds may be the "correct" specification.
+In more detail: When tools lack a nullness specification for a type, they may choose to assume that any of the resulting worlds may be the "correct" specification.
 The all-worlds version of a rule, by requiring types to be compatible in all possible worlds, holds that types are incompatible unless it has enough information to prove they are compatible.
 The some-world version, by requiring types to be compatible only in some world, holds that types are compatible unless it has enough information to prove they are incompatible.
 (By behaving "optimistically," the some-world version is much like Kotlin's rules for "platform types.")

 Thus, a strict tool might choose to implement the all-worlds version of rules, and a lenient tool might choose to implement the some-world version.
 Yet another tool might implement both and let users select which rules to apply.

 Still another possibility is for a tool to implement both versions and to use that to distinguish between "errors" and "warnings."
 Such a tool might always first process code with the all-worlds version and then with the some-world version.
-If the tools detects, say, an out-of-bounds type argument in both cases, the tool would produce an error.
+If the tool detects, say, an out-of-bounds type argument in both cases, the tool would produce an error.
 But, if the tool detects such a problem with the all-worlds version but not with the some-world version, the tool would produce a warning.
 Under this scheme, a warning means roughly that "There is some way that the code could be annotated that would produce an error here."

 A small warning: To implement the full some-world rules, a tool must also implement at least part of the all-worlds rules.
 Those rules are required as part of substitution.